 And now, let’s hear what others have to say about plastic!

-Speaking of recycling, Diane from Big Green Purse asks, “If it’s… Read the rest
+Speaking of recycling, Diane from Big Green Purse asks, “If it’s not easy to recycle something, is it really recyclable?”… Read the rest

 Please don’t let me interrupt the conversation happening on the previous post.
 I’ve been reading your comments, even though I don’t really have time to respond right now.
 But I just had to jump in and tell you about a wonderful gift that the Take Back The Filter campaign received today.